b-amir/qwiki/docs/DEVELOPER_ONBOARDING.md

 ### Strict Rules

+1. **Never use `any` type** - use explicit types or `unknown` with type guards instead.
-1. No debug logging unless specifically requested.
+2. No debug logging unless specifically requested.
-2. Do not add code comments—write clear, self-explanatory code instead.
+3. Do not add code comments—write clear, self-explanatory code instead.
-3. Skip automated tests unless the task explicitly calls for them.
+4. Skip automated tests unless the task explicitly calls for them.
-4. Avoid running, compiling, or previewing the project unless instructed.
+5. Avoid running, compiling, or previewing the project unless instructed.
-5. Keep implementations simple; break down complicated logic and long functions.
+6. Keep implementations simple; break down complicated logic and long functions.
-6. Separate logic and data—do not hardcode data inside core logic.
+7. Separate logic and data—do not hardcode data inside core logic.

 ### Conventions You Must Not Break